sensu/sensu-docs/content/sensu-go/6.6/api/other/_index.md

     identifier: other
 ---

-In addition to the [core API][1] and [enterprise APIs][2], Sensu offers endpoints for basic authentication, health, license, metrics, and version:
+In addition to the [core/v2 API][1] and [enterprise APIs][2], Sensu offers endpoints for basic authentication, health, license, metrics, and version:

 {{< otherapiListing >}}